Main aim

 Draw a chart with two columns on the board.
 On the left side write the following words: big, fast, up, loud.

 Say these words and ask the students to repeat.
 Correct for pronunciation.
 Ask students what the opposite of “big” is (if they can’t remember, help them by acting out the song with no words).
 Elicit all four opposites from the students, helping with gestures as needed.
 Write the opposite words on the chart on the board.
-Say the opposite words and ask students to repeat.
-Correct for pronunciation.
+Reinforce pronunciation by drilling chorally.

 Presentation

 Explain to students that these words are opposites.
 Demonstrate with mimes, hand gestures or objects (e.g. a football and a tennis ball for “big” and “small”) as you say the words and their opposites again.
-Concept check understanding of “opposite” by asking questions like:
+Check students understand the meaning of “opposite” with concept-checking questions such as:

 - Are big and small opposites?
 (Yes!)